koralabs/handles-public-api/README.md

 Due to JavaScript garbage collection during the Ogmios scan, it is recommnded to run this container on a host with 12GB or more of RAM available.

-For a more graceful shutdown of cardano-node (which helps subsequent load times), try running on the host (or in the container):
+The containers are setup for graceful cardano-node shutdown, but if you have to shut it down manually, for a more graceful shutdown (which helps subsequent load times), try running on the host (or in the container):
 ```sh
 kill -SIGINT $(pidof cardano-node)
 ```